teamdev/DensoDB/README.markdown

 Imagine you need a social application that must work in a partially connected environment, densoDb can help in this kind of approach.
 Some examples (coming soon) show how to use densoDB in this scenario.

+DensoDB can be used in a more traditional environment, too.
+It's easy to manage, very small (<100KB), installation-less and fast.

 What i'm working on now
 ------------------------------------------------